zaiisao/Documentation/en/Interactive Broadcast/raw_data_video_windows.md

 ## Implementation

 Before using the raw data functions, ensure that you have implemented the basic real-time communication functions in your project.
-For details, see [Start a Call](../../en/Interactive%20Broadcast/start_call_windows.md) or [Start a Live Broadcast](../../en/Interactive%20Broadcast/start_live_windows.md).
+For details, see [Start a Video Call](../../en/Interactive%20Broadcast/start_call_windows.md) or [Start Interactive Video Streaming](../../en/Interactive%20Broadcast/start_live_windows.md).

 Follow these steps to implement the raw data functions in your project: